 Here you can see a layered arrangement in the hippocampus, and its neighbor the entorhinal cortex.
 The hippocampus is considered allocortex and so has three layers, while the entorhinal cortex is neocortex and so has six layers.

-However the network below is topographic, because the coordinate system of the input space is maintained through the layers.
+However the network below is topographic, because the coordinate system of the input space is maintained through the layers, until the very end.

 The network above is a "convolutional neural network" (CNN).
 The topographic mapping doesn't always have to be exactly point-to-point, it can be convolutional, which can entail point-to-region or region-to-point.
 Magnifications and distortions may also occur.
 For example the mapping of the retina into the primary visual cortex V1 is topographically tight but changes shape, from the smoothly curved retina it becomes approximately complex logarithmic in the cortex, the foveal area is magnified considerably relative to its size on the retina.